Friends-of-Groot-Society/groot-app/mapllistener/README.md

 * As a system, it will notify members if an event is upcoming.
 * As a system, it will notify members of a co-awarded badge.
 --------------
-* As a customer, I can view the nfts on the lot.
+* As a user, I can view the nfts on the lot.
-* As a customer, I can make an offer for a nft.
+* As a user, I can make an offer for a nft.
-* As a customer, I am alerted if offer APPROVED/DECLINED
+* As a user, I am alerted if offer APPROVED/DECLINED
-* As a customer, I can view the nfts that I own.
+* As a user, I can view the nfts that I own.
-* As a customer, I can view my remaining payments for a nft(s) I own.
+* As a user, I can view my remaining payments for a nft(s) I own.
 ```
 ** Software **